 Apple TV | Click on image for larger preview.

 Peppercorn Apple TV app adaptation.
-The app is stripped down and simplified to being a kitchen aid resource and A.I. dominated (Siri, in this case).
-The app would be an answer to mobile users who wish for a voice activation rather than a keyboard for input. (*Keyboard is optional if the Search Bar is in focus.)
+The mobile app is stripped down and simplified to a TV app using an A.I. bot (Siri, in this case).
+The TV app would be an answer to mobile users who wish for a voice activation feature than a keyboard for when they’re in the middle of cooking. (*Keyboard is optional if the Search Bar is in focus.)

-The Peppercorn Apple TV app can be left in the background while a user cooks, ready for any question that may arise.
-The option of playing music can be added on.
-Users can link their Pandora or Spotify account.
+The Peppercorn Apple TV app can be left in the background while cooking, ready for any question that may arise.

 Click on images for larger preview.